Julius-2nd-Acc/hack-nation-ui/README.md

 # Hack Nation UI

 This project is a Next.js-based frontend for visualizing and interacting with AI agent trace data as a flow diagram.
 It is designed for debugging, analysis, and exploration of agent/tool/resource chains and their performance.
+[Backend Repo](https://github.com/Julius-2nd-Acc/hack-nation-be).

 ### WHAT IS CURRENTLY MOST IMPORTANT